-As presented by 20th Century spiritual scientist, Rudolf Steiner, the leading edge of spiritual and social evolution has followed a westward moving progression - India, Persia, Egypt, Greece, Rome, Europe, now America.
+As presented by 20th Century spiritual scientist, Rudolf Steiner, the leading edge of spiritual and social evolution has followed a westward moving progression - India, Persia, Egypt, Greece, Rome, now Europe mostly, and somewhat of America.
 (And, according to Steiner, will eventually move on to a future, transformed, Russia.)

 Most people transmit a jumble of conflicting wishes, hopes, and fears.
 The Self sorts them out and induces a set of experiences that complies with the overall transmission.